This Day In Literary History

 One of Miller's dirty corpses was that of his homeland, America.
 Predicting the uproar over the novel's graphic sexual content, he said:

 America will call me the lowest of the low when they see my Cancer.
 What a laugh I'll have when they begin to spit and fume.
 I hope they'll learn something about death and futility, about hope, etc. I won't give them a fucking leg to stand on...

 Miller was able to get Tropic of Cancer published unexpurgated in Paris in 1934, which was no easy task, even in the liberal, intellectual City of Lights.
-His novel was immediately banned as obscene in his American homeland.
+In his American homeland, the novel was immediately banned as obscene.

-Tropic of Cancer would remain banned in the United States for over 30 years, available to American readers only in pirated editions sold under the counter or on the black market.
+Tropic of Cancer would remain banned in the United States for over 30 years, available to American readers only in pirated editions sold under the counter in certain bookshops or on the black market.

 Henry Miller followed his classic debut novel with another great book, Black Spring (1936), an autobiographical novel chronicling his childhood and young adulthood, including the haunting fate of his older sister, Lauretta.

 Lauretta, a sweet-natured girl who'd been born mildly retarded, was considered an embarrassment and a burden by her parents.
 As a child and adolescent, she was mostly cared for by her younger brother Henry, who adored her.
 But her parents ultimately decided to have her locked up.

 Forced to live along with raving lunatics in a grim, brutal asylum, Lauretta deteriorated quickly and died young.
 Henry never forgave his parents for locking her up.
 He never spoke to them again.